pisymbol/maq/README.md

 maq --csvfile bands.csv bands --logos
 ```

 A progress bar is displayed as maq fetches query results from the website.
-Use the **-v** option to increase verbosity and to get a handle of how many results you are attempting to fetch in a single run.
+Use the **--quiet** option to enable silent operation.

 Please note that records are written out in batches.
 Currently the batchsize is static since MA does not allow you to change it programmatically.